Bruce Straley: Career

 Straley and Druckmann had previously worked together on Uncharted 2, and found that they shared similar interests.
 During the development of The Last of Us, Straley and Druckmann often joked that their relationship was "like a marriage", in which they have many differing ideas, but ultimately wish to achieve the same goal.
 Straley's role in developing The Last of Us was to handle gameplay.
 In the final weeks of development, Straley undertook roles from different departments that were busy with other tasks; for example, he was seen hand-arranging the texts on the game's training screens, a task that lead artist Nate Wells found unusual.
 Wells said: "I have never even heard of a game director doing that!
 That's like... an intern task."

 At the Electronic Entertainment Expo 2012, Straley showcased a gameplay demonstration of The Last of Us at Sony's press conference; his stance on the stage became an Internet meme, and was referred to as "The Bruce".
 The game was released on June 14, 2013, to critical acclaim.
 For his work on the game, Straley and Druckmann were nominated for Best Director from The Daily Telegraph; it was ultimately awarded to Davey Wreden for his work on The Stanley Parable (2013).
 Straley later continued his role as game director for The Last of Us: Left Behind (2014), a downloadable content and expansion pack for the 2013 game.

 Following Hennig's departure from Naughty Dog in March 2014, it was announced that Straley and Druckmann were working on Uncharted 4: A Thief's End (2016) as game director and creative director, respectively.
 Initial reports claimed that Hennig was "forced out" of Naughty Dog by Straley and Druckmann, though Wells and Balestra later denied this.
 Straley presented gameplay demonstrations of Uncharted 4 at the PlayStation Experience in December 2014, and at the E3 2015 in June.
 The game was released on May 10, 2016, to critical acclaim.
 For his work on the game, Straley won Outstanding Visual Effects in a Real-Time Project at the 15th Visual Effects Society Awards, alongside visual effects artists Eben Cook and Iki Ikram.

-After the release of Uncharted 4, Straley took a break from development; he did not return to direct The Last of Us Part II.
+Straley took a break from development after the release of Uncharted 4; he did not return to direct The Last of Us Part II.
 On September 13, 2017, Straley announced his departure from Naughty Dog, stating that he "found [his] energy focusing in other directions" following his break.
 His decision to leave was also partly due to burnout; his relationship with Naughty Dog and Sony became strained.
 Following the lack of credit to Straley in the television series The Last of Us in 2023, he considered the support for unionization in the video game industry, saying it may be necessary "to protect creators".